Home

 Leadership Styles

-What are the leadership styles that are most effective in leading change and especially in the current environment?
+The 4 key themes on leadership styles that are most effective in leading change are outlined below.

 (1) Good management alone is not enough